Feilner/homebridge-plc/README.md

   - and compatible PLCs e.g. Yaskawa or VIPA
 - Tested with S7-300 compatible PLC
 - Implementation is based on documentation of the [Homebridge API](https://developers.homebridge.io)
+- Supports **polling** from homebridge-plc plugin to PLC by per accessory defined interval
+- Supports **push** from PLC to homebridge-plc plugin by http PUT/GET

 # Installation